gbirke/traefik-sessionauth/README.md

 ## Planned future features
 * Redirection parameter to return to original page
+* Add Dockerfile and build
+* Add Page titles (Login page and index page) to config
 * Unit tests and static analysis
-* Templating for user-accessible pages
-* Show form again when login fails
 * Add CI (GitHub Actions)
-* Add Dockerfile and build
+* Expose more session configuration
 * Support for CORS headers instead of central cookie domain
 * "Remember me" cookie for more independence from PHP sessions